 Logistical needs for office moves will vary based on the size of the company, the number of in-office employees, and what type of office the company is moving into.
 Smaller companies might simply move into a new turnkey office rental, for example, while big corporations might construct an entire building.

-But after your initial employee research is finished, the master plan will probably include some combination of the following tasks:
+But after your initial employee research is finished, the create an office move checklist or master plan that includes some combination of the following tasks:

 - Create / review the move budget

 - Create a communications plan to keep employees informed regularly

 - Create an inventory of furniture and equipment (including hardware and software)

 - Consult with potential interior designers / architects

 - Notify vendors, clients and other partners about the impending move and new address

 - Create and finalize a new seating plan for the office